 For the Booze

-Really optional, however, highly recommended!
-I suggest you either choose a dark rum or perhaps a bourbon.
-Both carbs-free and are great pairings.
-Interesting fact: by the time eggnog made its travel over the Atlantic, rum was a cheap substitute to the rest of the taxed liquors.
-However, throughout the Revolutionary War in America, the supply of rum dried up, and bourbon begun to be utilized as a substitute.
+Really optional; however, highly recommended!
+I suggest you choose either a dark rum or perhaps a bourbon.
+Both are carbs-free and are great pairings.
+Interesting fact: by the time eggnog traveled over the Atlantic, rum was a cheap substitute for the rest of the taxed liquors.
+However, throughout the Revolutionary War in America, the supply of rum dried up, and bourbon began to be utilized as a substitute.
 Therefore, both bourbon and rum are the standard alcohols of preference.

 Methods for making Keto Eggnog Homemade

 There are numerous ways to make keto eggnog.
 With the standard being raw and cured…!
-But considering the fact that takes roughly fourteen days I went for the cooked route.
+But because it takes roughly fourteen days, I went for the cooked route.

 - 2 cups of nut milk, unsweetened macadamia or almond

 - 2 cups of heavy cream or coconut milk